Rohithpesala/Rohithpesala.github.io/about.md

 # __Achievements__
 <!-- <hr>   -->

+* Supervised participants and served as a judge for HackUmass V.
-* Ranked in top 200 in codechef USA
+* Ranked in top 200 in Codechef USA.
 * Second place in Lawn Tennis during an intra-college sports tournamnent.
 * Developed a Voice Controlled Desiccant Dehumidifier that placed second during the open house presentations of design practicum.
 * Part of the IIT Mandi Lawn Tennis team that participated in inter-IIT sports competition.
-* Placed second at a robotics competition, BEST.

 <!-- <br> -->
 <!--